15 Top Sales Closing Techniques To Increase Close Rates

 6. The Summary Close

-The summary close involves the act of restating all of your product or services features and benefits before asking for the sale.
+The summary close involves the act of restating all of your product or service features and benefits before asking for the sale.
 The method mainly helps prospects funnel their focus into one product out of several they’re considering.
 As a result, they’re often handy to use in a longer sales cycle when the sales presentation may have been held a while ago.

 7. The Analytics Close

-The traditional closing technique, also known as the Benjamin Franklin Close, is the process of persuading buyers to see your perspective on the best solution for their situation by using a list of pros and cons.
+The traditional closing technique, also known as the Benjamin Franklin Close, is persuading buyers to see your perspective on the best solution for their situation by using a list of pros and cons.
 In this closing technique, salespeople summarise the pros and cons of their product in the hopes that it persuades prospects to buy.
 For this reason, the technique is most successful with analytically-minded prospects who prefer to make informed decisions before purchasing.

 8. The Soft Close

 The soft close isn’t as much of a close as it is about swaying prospects with the low-pressure technique of asking questions that highlight the product’s benefits.
 By doing so, prospects gain a deeper perspective of the solution, which builds trust with sales reps to discuss their needs and challenges.
-As a result, once prospects trust the reps ability to solve those needs, they can transition into the hard close.
+As a result, once prospects trust the rep’s ability to solve those needs, they can transition into the hard close.

 9. The Scarcity Close